The scientific study of the mind and behaviour is called psychology.

 Moreover, the invention of socially specific mental illnesses like drapetomania and dysaesthesia aethiopica—the conduct of rebellious African slaves—was justified on the grounds of race.

-"Ethnical psychology" originated as a subdiscipline of psychology after the development of experimental psychology on the theory that researching prehistoric races will reveal a crucial connection between animal behavior and the psychology of more advanced people.
+"Ethicalpsychology" originated as a subdiscipline of psychology after the development of experimental psychology on the theory that researching prehistoric races will reveal a crucial connection between animal behaviour and the psychology of more advanced people.

 Comments